 The Rutgers University Community has many student organizations available to students interested in the health professions.
 The HPO provides information about and coordinates applications to a number of specialized programs including the BA/MD Programs with UMDNJ-Robert Wood Johnson (RWJ0 and UMDNJ-New Jersey medical School (NJMS), and the BA/DMD Program with UMDNJ-New Jersey Dental School (NJDS).
 The Rutgers University Community has many student organizations available to students interested in the health professions.
 These include:

-- The New Jersey Gamma Chapter of Alpha Epsilon Delta, The National Pre-medical Honors Fraternity
+- The New Jersey Gamma Chapter of Alpha Epsilon Delta, The National Pre-Health Honors Society

 - Phi Delta Epsilon